databiomes/modeltrainprotocol/docs/source/tokens.rst

 - Token values are unique within the protocol
 - Token keys (emojis) are unique within the protocol
 - NumTokens have associated number ranges defined by min_value and max_value
+- NumListTokens have associated number ranges and a fixed length defined by min_value, max_value, and length
 - UserTokens are properly used in interactive scenarios

 Common Patterns